Zhuinden/simple-stack/README.md

 ### Warning regarding integration against OnBackPressedDispatcher

-The addition of `OnBackPressedDispatcher` by Jetpack's ComponentActivity effectively breaks all code that ever relied on `onBackPressed()` due to poor design decisions.OnBackPressedDispatcher
+The addition of `OnBackPressedDispatcher` by Jetpack's ComponentActivity effectively breaks all code that ever relied on `onBackPressed()` due to poor design decisions.

 This means that in order to use `OnBackPressedDispatcher` in either Fragments or via the `BackHandler` in Compose, we need to adjust the back handling code to use the following, slightly hacky approach: